Spring Meetings in Vancouver - Know Before You Go!

 - Vancouver makes a great starting point for exploring British Columbia, so you might want to extend your stay by a couple of days to see more of our province.
 The world-class ski resort of Whistler is just two hours from downtown Vancouver, and the season usually runs through to April, with Blackcomb Mountain offering spring skiing through mid-May.
 Even if you don’t ski, attractions like the Peak2Peak gondola linking the two mountains, and the lively, walkable village make it worth a visit.
 The province’s capital city, Victoria makes a charming day trip at this time of year, especially if accessed via a scenic 35-minute float plane ride.

 There’s a lot of information to process here, but perhaps we missed something that’s close to your heart.
-In that case, check out Inside Vancouver – Destination Vancouver’s blog dedicated to what’s going on the city and tips from locals.
-We’re looking forward to seeing you in our city soon, so follow us on social media for further trip inspiration or to ask a questions or two:
+In that case, check out Inside Vancouver – Destination Vancouver’s blog dedicated to what’s going on in the city and tips from locals.
+We’re looking forward to seeing you in our city soon, so follow us on social media for further trip inspiration or to ask a question or two: